joemar25/CS111-Sorting-Algorithms-Mid-Term/README.md

 6. Use `#include <ctime>` header to use `clock()` function on helping us to calculate the T(n).

-7. Note: `#include <time.h>` for C, is same as `#include <ctime>` in C++.
+7. Note: `#include <time.h>` for C, is the same as `#include <ctime>` in C++.

    🤍 ~ `Extra` ~ 🤍

-8. User has the choice if he/she want to use randomly generated values or the sorted increasing order at the start of the program - So there is no need for the user to modify the code to alter the results.
+8. The user has the choice if he/she wants to use randomly generated values or the sorted increasing order at the start of the program - So there is no need for the user to modify the code to alter the results.

-9. Input checker `if (num <= 0)`, preventing errors and check if it exceeds the MAXIMUM VALUE.
+9. Input checker `if (num <= 0)`, prevent errors and checks if it exceeds the MAXIMUM VALUE.

 10. Uses only the standard functions to work on multiple platforms.